Ender-ing/wre-docs/UI/localisation.md

 ### Complex Language Expressions

-In cases in which you may need to inject text into a language expression, you may make use of expression variables:
+In cases in which you may need to inject text into a *language expression*, you may make use of expression variables:

 ```xml
 <text-button>{{mystring}['USERNAME']}</text-button>